SamirTalwar/monospacedmonologues.com/content/posts/2013-06-27--simplifying-your-design-with-higher-order-functions.md

         };
     }

-That’s some really pretty code followed by some butt-ugly code.
+That's some really pretty code followed by some butt-ugly code.
-Fortunately, we can just fold the method up in our IDE or editor and pretend it doesn’t exist, or even move it into the TimelineRenderer class.
-It’s static, after all.
+Fortunately, we can just fold the method up in our IDE or editor and pretend it doesn't exist, or even move it into the TimelineRenderer class.
+It's static, after all.
 IntelliJ IDEA even makes it look like this when you fold it up:

     private static Consumer<Message> renderMessageTo(final TimelineRenderer renderer) {